-If you feel there are opportunities in life that you missed out on, it is okay to be upset by that.
-It is important to get in touch with your feelings and give yourself time to work through your emotions.
-Try to put a positive spin on your feelings by considering all the opportunities in life you did have, despite the experience you may have lost.
+If you feel there are opportunities in life that you've missed out on, it is okay to feel upset.
+It is important to get in touch with your feelings and give yourself time to work through them.
+Try to put a positive spin on your feelings by considering all of the opportunities in life you did have, not merely focusing on the experience you may have lost.

 Signing off social media for some time may help you regain a realistic perspective about the people around you.
 Remember, social media is a highlight reel of our lives.
 Rarely do others share the true nature of their setbacks, struggles, and negative experiences.

 Despite what appears on social media, real life is not always perfect or dramatic.
-Our family, friends, or favorite celebrities are not more capable or gifted than we are.
-We should not constantly be plugged into their lives because what they show on social media is not a true reflection of who they are.
+Your family, friends, or favorite celebrities are not more capable or gifted than you are.
+You should not constantly be plugged into their lives.
+You need to remember that what they show on social media is not a true reflection of who they are.

 Learn to Be Supportive

 We can usually tell that we have crossed the line into a vicarious living when our support turns self-serving.
-If we are pushing someone to follow a path because we want an emotional response out of it for ourselves, we are in the danger zone.
+Try your best to avoid pushing someone to follow a path just because you want an emotional response out of it for yourself.

 Seek Professional Help